 A 7.5-minute video of former Nissan, Renault and Mitsubishi big boss Carlos Ghosn has been released by his legal team after the beleaguered executive’s latest arrest by Japanese prosecutors last week.
-You will recall that the subject was able to temporarily get out of detention last month after posting bail amounting to one billion yen.
+You will recall that the subject was able to temporarily get out of detention last month after posting bail amounting to ¥1 billion.
 He had spent a total of 108 days in prison before that.
 He is accused of various financial and administrative charges in Japan.

 In the video, Ghosn lays down three main messages for the public.
 Here is the full transcript: